mutianj/FoodImageRecognition/src/readme.txt

 Unzip the 'data.zip' and put all the matlab matrix into the current working folder.

+Need to add LIBSVM and VLFeat to the MATLAB search path.

 Open testImage.m, input the address of the image.

 The output of the function is a vector "pred" with 14 elements.
 Each element represents one class.
 1 means that the image has the corresponding food, -1 means the image doesn't have the corresponding food.